GeostatsGuy/Resources/README.md

 Here's an inventory of my online resources that I have made to help people learn about spatial data analytics, geostatistics and machine learning.
 I have produced these resources to support my students and I thought they would be useful to my students after completion of the class (an evergreen resource), to other students and working professionals interested in this topic.

-<div align="center">I hear from students, working professionals and potential students that benefit from these products and that gets me stoked!</div>
+<div align="center"><em>I hear from students, working professionals and potential students that benefit from these products and that gets me stoked!</em></div>

 ## The Author: